 We worked out a framework for quantifying progress toward Board-established results – measures, baselines, annual and long-range targets for both the Board controlled activities and the larger system.
 Together, this framework established a policy structure governing the regional workforce system, and clearly laid out the expectations for the system.
 The Workforce Board Strategic Planning Committee and staff annually review performance on strategic metrics.
 More importantly, the Board and staff analyze gaps between performance and targets.
 Do strategies align with the goals?
 Where are the opportunities to improve operational efficiency?
 What factors are affecting performance?
 Based on this analysis, we may adjust strategies, change procedures, revise (or eliminate) metrics and reset targets.

 In the table below, are the metrics and long-term goals for both the Board-controlled and the larger workforce system through 2018.

-Result #1 More Competitive Employers

-For Workforce Solutions